← Back to 後漢書

 * () *

 He was later posted grand warden of Liaodong.
 In 126 CE he became General Who Crosses the Liao.
 In 129 CE he entered court as grand herald.
 Yu Xu of the secretariat urged that Pang Shen had the makings of a chief minister (lacuna follows).
 The lacuna marks Emperor Shun's reign.
 The court then made him grand commandant with authority over the secretariat.
 Though famed for honesty among the three dukes, he was slandered at court; his nominations irked the emperor and the colonel director of retainers hounded him.
 When the court summoned candidates for office, he stayed away pleading illness after impeachment.
-His accounts clerk Duan Gong reported that every farmer on the road praised Pang Shen's loyalty yet pitied him for refusing to flatter the powerful.
+Chief clerk of accounts Duan Gong of Guanghan therefore at the meeting submitted a memorial saying: "Your subject has seen travelers on the road, farmers and weaving wives, all saying Grand Commandant Pang Shen exhausts loyalty and utmost integrity; only because the straight way cannot bend the heart, he stands alone between crafty evil, placing himself where he is wounded.
 To let calumny destroy such a man breaks heaven's rule and a sovereign's first duty.

 48